davraamides/todotxt-mode/notes.md

 I had to restart VS code to see the effect.
 You can uninstall it from the UI or using `code --uninstall-extension`.

+## Publishing Updates

+You can publish new versions with `vsce publish` and auto-increment the version with one of the additional args: `major`, `minor` or `patch` to increment the three pats of the releasve version x.y.z, respectively.

+I typically use

+    vsce publish patch

+to increment the patch portion (i.e. 1.2.3 -> 1.2.4).
+Make sure you udpate everything including `CHANGELOG.md` and check everything in and push first.

 ## Handling Waiting tasks
 Need to decide if waiting is a tag or presence in a file.
 Choices: